paulzs/modern-art-ui/README.md

 ### Features

-Slide the seek bar and watch the blocks change color!
+Slide the seek bar and watch the blocks change color! oOoOoOo aAaAaAa.
+Wow.
+Such color.
+Very art.
 Visit the MoMA website from the options menu for more information.

 ![](https://raw.githubusercontent.com/paulzs/modern-art-ui/master/ScreenShot1.png)